 a.
-Course Instruction Fees: All graduate students are assessed individual course fees for all courses, projects, and thesis research.
+Course Instruction Fees: All graduate students are assessed individual course fees for all courses, projects, and thesis research (except THES 919; see b.).
 There is no maximum Instruction Fee.
 Fees for a course taken for credit are normally calculated according to the following formula: fee index value x units of fee index.
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
-The graduate fee index value for Fall 2002/Winter 2003 is \$78.80.
-The units of fee index are shown following the title of each course in \$201 (Course Listings), and are indicated by fi.
-Fees for an audited course are calculated according to the following formula: fee index value x units of fee index x 1/2.
-Therefore, the Instruction Fee for a course with a fee index of 6 taken for credit is \$472.80.
-The Instruction Fee for a course with a fee index of 6 taken for audit is \$236.40.
+The graduate fee index value for Fall 2004/Winter 2005 is \$88.68.
+The units of fee index are shown following the title of each course in \$221 (Course Listings), and are indicated by fi.
+Fees for an audited course are calculated according to the following formula: fee index x1/2.
+Therefore, the Instruction Fee for a course with 6 fee index units taken for credit is \$532.08.
+The Instruction Fee for a course with 6 fee index units for audit is \$266.04.
 (Special Graduate Students may not audit courses.)